damionx7/Zettel-Notes-Documentation/docs/note/editor/index.md

 ### Settings Button

 You can configure the order of editor buttons or enable / disable editor buttons with this button.
+Click on add button in setting screen to add groups.
+All the buttons below a group will be added in the group.

+!!! tip

+        Click on a group to change its icon.